dmarx/obsidian_vault/Measure Theory.md

 2. **[[Sigma-Algebra]]:** This is a collection of sets that includes the empty set and is closed under complementation and countable unions.
 The sigma-algebra defines the sets for which a measure is defined.

 3. **[[Measurable Functions]]:** Functions that are compatible with the measure structure of their domain and codomain.
-For real-valued functions, this typically means that for any [[Borel Measurable|Borel set]] in the codomain, the [[preimage]] of the set under the function is measurable in the domain.
+For real-valued functions, this typically means that for any [[Borel Sets|Borel set]] in the codomain, the [[preimage]] of the set under the function is measurable in the domain.

 4. **[[Integral|Integration]]:** Measure theory provides a way to define integrals with respect to a measure, generalizing the [[Riemann Integral]].
 The [[Lebesgue Integral]], in particular, allows for the integration of a wider class of functions and is more suited to handling limits under the integral sign.